Losant/LED-Tree-Arduino/README.md

 # Arduino Powered LED Christmas Tree
 This is the Arduino source code for controlling a Christmas tree covered in Neopixel LED light strips.
 The project was created for a [Christmas IoT](http://christmasiot.com) popup shop that showcased various uses of IoT technology with a holiday theme.
 The Arduino connects to the [Structure IoT platform](http://getstructure.io) in order to receive commands.
+If you're interested in the actual components used to build the tree, please check out the related [blog article](http://www.getstructure.io/blog/arduino-powered-led-christmas-tree).

 <p style="text-align:center;">